 Let’s discover our top construction estimating software choices for 2025.

-Key Criteria for Evaluating Best Construction Estimating Software
+Key Criteria for Choosing the Best Estimating Software

 - Accuracy & Automation: Does the tool automate processes and/or reduce human error by utilizing AI or libraries?

-- Digital Takeoffs & 2D/3D Support: Are visual takeoffs easily generated?
+- Digital Takeoffs & 2D/3D Support: Visual takeoffs and estimating plans

-- Integration: Does it incorporate QuickBooks, project management tools, and supplier tools?
+- Integration: Incorporate with QuickBooks, project management tools, and supplier tools

-- Customization: Are templates, assemblies, and markups customizable by trade?
+- Customization: Templates, assemblies, and markups have customizable features

-- Pricing Flexibility: Is pricing flexibility possible for small businesses without compromising features?
+- Pricing Flexibility: Pricing flexibility for small businesses without compromising features

 Here’s a list of the top 10 popular construction estimating software options for builders & contractors, focusing on their strengths and ideal user types: ProEst, STACK, PlanSwift, Buildxact, Sage, 123worx, Clear Estimates, Esticom, CoConstruct.
 Find detailed features of each software to select the best for your needs.